yangaound/dbman/README.md

 or a sequence like: [header, row1, row2, ...] or [row1, row2, ...].<br />
 the argument `table_name` is the name of a table in this schema.<br />
 the argument `mode`:<br />
-	execute SQL INSERT INTO Statement if `mode` equal to 'insert'.<br />
+    execute SQL INSERT INTO Statement if `mode` equal to 'insert'.<br/>
-	execute SQL REPLACE INTO Statement if `mode` equal to 'replace'.<br />
+    execute SQL REPLACE INTO Statement if `mode` equal to 'replace'.<br/>
     execute SQL INSERT ...
-ON DUPLICATE KEY UPDATE Statement if `mode` equal to 'update'(only mysql).<br />
+ON DUPLICATE KEY UPDATE Statement if `mode` equal to 'update'.<br/>
- 	execute SQL TRUNCATE TABLE Statement and then execute SQL INSERT INTO Statement if `mode` equal to 'truncate'.<br />
+    execute SQL INSERT INTO Statement before attempting to execute SQL TRUNCATE TABLE Statement if `mode` equal to 'truncate'.<br/>
+    execute SQL INSERT INTO Statement before attempting to automatically create a database table which requires `SQLAlchemy <http://www.sqlalchemy.org/>` to be installed if `mode` equal to 'create'<br/>
-	create a table and insert data into it if `mode` equal to 'create'. the argument `duplicate_key` must be present if the argument `mode` is 'update', otherwise it will be ignored.<br />
+the argument `duplicate_key` must be present if the argument `mode` is 'update', otherwise it will be ignored.<br />
 the argument `with_header` should be `True` if the argument `table` with header, otherwise `False`.<br />
 the argument `slice_size` used to slice `table` into many subtable with `slice_size`, 1 transaction for 1 subtable.<br />